Welcome to UCLA! You have been admitted to UCLA as a degree-seeking student.

 Please Note: Maintaining valid address information in MyUCLA is required for maintaining your F-1 status.
 DCISS cannot validate your arrival and/or F-1 status with U.S. Department of Homeland Security until your information has been updated.

-If you do not attend the mandatory DCISS In-Person Orientation and complete the Online Visa Check-In by the end of Week 2 of your first quarter at UCLA, an all-services DCISS hold will become active on your student record which will affect your eligibility to receive services from DCISS and UCLA departments and restrict your course enrollment and access to UCLA campus resources.
+If you do not complete the mandatory DCISS Online Orientation and the Online Visa Check-In by the end of Week 2 of your first quarter at UCLA, an all-services DCISS hold will become active on your student record which will affect your eligibility to receive services from DCISS and UCLA departments and restrict your course enrollment and access to UCLA campus resources.